 Sword Fern Decline at Seward Park

-The Sword Fern, Polystichum munitum, is the dominant understory plant of the Pacific Northwest’s forests.
-Sword ferns colonize recently disturbed forested sites, for example after fire, floods, or logging.
-They are forage for a variety of herbivores, from ungulates to rodents and insects.
-Past research has found that individual sword ferns can persist for centuries in static forested environments where they are native.
+Sword Fern, Polystichum munitum, is a dominant understory plant of Pacific Northwest forests.
+Sword ferns colonize recently disturbed forested sites (for example, after fire, floods, or logging).
+They are an important food source for a variety of animals, from ungulates to rodents and insects.
+Individual sword ferns can persist for centuries in forests where they are native.

-Concerned Forest Stewards, park users, academic partners, and Seattle Parks and Recreation staff, have come together to form the Sword-Fern Decline Working Group.
+Concerned Forest Stewards, park users, academic partners, and Seattle Parks and Recreation staff, have come together to form the Sword Fern Decline Working Group.
 Although numerous possible causes of the decline have been suggested to date, none have been validated through extensive monitoring and research efforts.
-The Sword Fern Decline Working Group will continue monitoring and researching the cause of decline, along with implementing active restoration of sword ferns.
-In 2018, the working group will develop a research plan, helping to define a systematic regional strategy to understand the causes of the decline.
-Please contact, Seattle Parks and Recreation Plant Ecologist Lisa Ciecko for more information or to be added to the email list – Lisa.Ciecko@Seattle.gov.